Enix-AI/API-Visual-Contextual-Data-Processing-AI./README.md

 Example: If you apply Facial Detection as well as Label Detection to the samemedia, each feature will be billed individually.
 You would be billed for 1 unit ofLabel Detection and 1 unit of Facial Detection, at the price dictated by yourmonthly unit volume.

-Limits: For more than 5 million units per month,we would ask that you contact us so that we can build custom solutions.Please visit Invacio AAP Holdings Ltd (Seychelles) Contact Page and get in touch.
+Limits: For more than 5 million units per month,we would ask that you contact us so that we can build custom solutions.Please visit  Contact Page and get in touch.

 ---------